103 Early Hints - what file types can leverage them?

 Does media work with Early Hints?
 My usual go-to is the relevant RFC.
 In this case, it’s RFC8297 and all you get it some generic examples of a link header that just use rel and as.
 So it isn’t explicitly mentioned that media is supported, but it also isn’t mentioned that it isn’t.

-My curiousity isn't satisfied with that - so we keep on digging.
-There's some further information in the WHATWG HTML Standard WebIDL so let's take a look there.
+There’s some further information in the WHATWG HTML Standard WebIDL so let’s take a look there.

-Bingo - this is what we was looking for. media isn't taken into consideration since Early Hints uses link headers rather than link tags in the document.
+media isn’t taken into consideration since Early Hints uses link headers rather than link tags in the document.

 So, that answers my question about what other attributes are supported - but what about the valid values for the as attribute?
 Can we preload more than images, scripts & stylesheets?
-Let's click on as in the above screenshot!

 A request has an associated destination, which is the empty string, “audio”, “audioworklet”, “document”, “embed”, “font”, “frame”, “iframe”, “image”, “manifest”, “object”, “paintworklet”, “report”, “script”, “serviceworker”, “sharedworker”, “style”, “track”, “video”, “worker”, or “xslt”.
 Unless stated otherwise it is the empty string.